ElliotKillick/windows-vs-linux-loader-architecture/README.md

 > The CLR will attempt to automatically load that assembly, which may require the Windows loader to **block** on the loader lock.
 A deadlock occurs since the loader lock is already held by code earlier in the call sequence.

-Note that Microsoft wrote this documentation to resolve loader lock issues high-level developers may come across with the CLR (the .NET runtime environment); however, it [also roughly applies to COM](https://stackoverflow.com/a/35517052) (where the deadlock occurs in the call stack looks similar).
+Note that Microsoft wrote this documentation to resolve loader lock issues high-level developers may come across with the CLR (the .NET runtime environment); however, it appears that it [also roughly applies to COM](https://stackoverflow.com/a/35517052) (where the deadlock occurs in the call stack looks similar).
 I reason that initializing a COM object, like a CLR assembly, may take "actions that are invalid under loader".
 So, instead of allowing for non-determinism, Microsoft took steps to make starting an in-process COM server deadlock deterministically.

-Emphasis on the word "block" because it indicates that, in this case, the process treats loader lock as an exclusive/write lock instead of a critical section (a thread synchronization mechanism), the latter of which allows recursive acquisition.
+Emphasis on the word "block" because it indicates that, in this case, Windows treats loader lock as an [readers-writer lock](https://en.wikipedia.org/wiki/Readers%E2%80%93writer_lock) (SRW lock in Windows) that's been acquired in exclusive/write mode instead of a critical section (a thread synchronization mechanism), the latter of which allows recursive acquisition (reacquiring a lock on the same thread; doing this action safely requires the surrounding code to have a [reentrant design](https://en.wikipedia.org/wiki/Reentrancy_(computing))).
 This fact aligns with what we see when starting a COM server from `DllMain`.

-One might wonder why this RPC call has to block on loader lock instead of recursively acquiring it to initialize any uninitialized libraries (since this is all within the same thread and Microsoft built the loader module initialization functionality to be [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing))).
-After all, parts of the loader are effectively [already doing this](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#case-study) to ensure module initialization.
-Additionally, since loader lock is already acquired, there's no risk of lock hierarchy violation (potentially leading to an ABBA deadlock) by recursively acquiring it. **The answer is to ensure the CLR or COM initialization/constructor functions run without loader lock.** Ensuring this is necessary because [CLR loader](https://www.oreilly.com/library/view/programming-sql-server/0596004796/ch04.html) initialization functions execute under the assumption of no loader lock.
-Compiling a binary with the `/clr` option causes the MSVC compiler to put constructors in the non-standard `.cctor` section.
-The `.cctor` section is Microsoft's method for guaranteeing separation between the native and CLR loaders.
-COM doesn't have a separate high-level loader, so Microsoft ensures COM initialization/constructor functions are never run under loader lock by deterministically deadlocking.
+While Microsoft has designed the loader to be reentrant (e.g. to support loading a library from another library's `DllMain`; [although it's not best practice](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#concurrency-experiments-conclusion)), there are still other unfavourable properties about performing ceratin actions under loader lock (e.g. you can't control the thread a library's `DllMain` runs on *or* not being able to spawn a new thread that itself loads additional libraries).
+Thus, explaining why Microsoft would prefer to deadlock deterministically here rather than get a hard to disagnose and debug deadlock/crash later.

+When building a .NET project, [compiling a binary with the `/clr` option causes the MSVC compiler to put global constructors in the `.cctor` section](https://learn.microsoft.com/en-us/cpp/dotnet/initialization-of-mixed-assemblies#example).
+Now, the high-level [CLR loader](https://www.oreilly.com/library/view/programming-sql-server/0596004796/ch04.html) will perform initialization of the global consturctors/destructors instead of the native loader.
+Note that `DllMain` is still run by the native loader under loader lock.

 Please note that the above analysis is a strong theory based on the surrounding evidence and my work.
 However, verifying it with full certainty would require checking whether the remote process is checking the loader lock of our process.
 I want to figure out how to debug this; please do contribute if you know.

+## On Making COM from `DllMain` Safe

+In this section will analyze why doing COM initialization or start a COM server from `DllMain` is currently unsafe and more interestingly, how these actions could be made safe.

 In the documentation for [`CoInitializeEx`](https://learn.microsoft.com/en-us/windows/win32/api/combaseapi/nf-combaseapi-coinitializeex) lies this statement:

 > Because there is no way to control the order in which in-process servers are loaded or unloaded, do not call CoInitialize, CoInitializeEx, or CoUninitialize from the DllMain function.

-This warning concerns a lock hierarchy violation risk between the native (e.g. `ntdll!LdrpLoaderLock`) and COM (e.g. `combase!gComLock`, `combase!gChannelInitLock`, and `combase!gOXIDLock`) synchronization mechanisms.
-Realizing this risk, however unlikely, would lead to an [ABBA deadlock](https://www.oreilly.com/library/view/hands-on-system-programming/9781788998475/edf57b67-a572-4202-8e56-18c85c2141e4.xhtml).
-Ideally, Microsoft would ensure a clean lock hierarchy between these subsystems by controlling load/unload order, adding some shared piece of state to synchronize on before acquiring locks, or otherwise (it's perhaps easier said than done given the monolithic nature of it all).
+This warning concerns the risk of nesting the native (e.g. `ntdll!LdrpLoaderLock`) and COM (e.g. `combase!gComLock`, `combase!gChannelInitLock`, and `combase!g[OXID](https://devblogs.microsoft.com/oldnewthing/20210108-00/?p=104684)Lock`) lock hierarchies within a thread.
+Realizing this risk would require at least two threads acquiring the locks in different orders to interleave, thus causing an ABBA deadlock.
+Ideally, Microsoft would support this by ensuring a clean lock hierarchy between these subsystems or controlling load/unload order (it's easier said than done given the monolithic nature of it all).
 [Microsoft has realized this risk in their code](https://devblogs.microsoft.com/oldnewthing/20140821-00/?p=183) (note that [starting with OLE 2, OLE is built on top of COM](https://stackoverflow.com/a/8929732), so they share internals).
 The simplest method for fixing this ABBA deadlock would be to acquire the loader lock (it's in the PEB) before the COM lock, thereby keeping a clean lock hierarchy.
 However, this method would decrease concurrency, thus reducing performance.
-Another solution would be to specifically target COM functions that interact with the native loader while already holding the COM lock, such as `CoFreeUnused­Libraries`. `CoFreeUnused­Libraries` would leave the COM shared data structures/components in a consistent state before unlocking the COM lock and then perform consistency checks after reacquiring the COM lock.
+Another solution would be to specifically target COM functions that interact with the native loader while already holding the COM lock, such as `CoFreeUnusedLibraries`. `CoFreeUnusedLibraries` would leave the COM shared data structures/components in a consistent state before unlocking the COM lock, acquire loader lock, and then perform consistency checks after reacquiring the COM lock.
 COM architecture might precisely track each component's state to support its reentrant design.
-A state tracking mechanism could work like `LDR_DDAG_STATE` in the native loader. `Co­Free­Unused­Libraries` will acquire loader lock followed by the COM lock and then perform its task of freeing unused libraries.
+A state tracking mechanism could work like `LDR_DDAG_STATE` in the native loader. `CoFreeUnusedLibraries` will acquire loader lock followed by the COM lock(s) and then perform its task of freeing unused libraries.
 [My inspiration for the second approach partially came from the GNU loader.](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-lookup.c#L580) In both solutions, the process maintains a single coherent lock hierarchy.
-Thus, either of these solutions would solve the potential for an ABBA deadlock upon calling `CoFreeUnused­Libraries`.
+Thus, either of these solutions would solve the potential for an ABBA deadlock upon calling `CoFreeUnusedLibraries` when combined with some module's `DllMain` interacting with COM at the same time.

 If some COM operation requires threads that *load additional libraries* (**Is this something that can happen?
-As noted in our concurrency experiments, it's a naturally tricky situation that even the GNU loader will deadlock under.** This is a tangent from the topic of ABBA deadlock.), then spawn that thread with the `THREAD_CREATE_FLAGS_SKIP_LOADER_INIT` flag (or remove thread blockers) and add library loading tasks to a global "load queue".
-The load queue will be similar to the existing work queue (which exists solely for parallelizing mapping and snapping work to improve performance) except for storing loader tasks for processing by the load owner (i.e. not just mapping or snapping).
-The current load owner (`LoadOwner` flag in `TEB.SameTebFlags`) will intermittently check the load queue and drain it on the other thread's behalf.
-The thread spawning a new thread would ideally check if it's under loader lock, and if so, wait on the new thread at least long enough to drain the new thread's load queue.
-If what libraries the new thread needs is known beforehand, then opt to load them on the load owner thread before spawning the new thread.
-Having a dedicated `LoadOwner` thread, provided suitable optimizations are in place, may also be a solution. **`DllMain` can now safely run *any* COM code.** Applying this solution to the CLR may mean removing `.cctor` because its continued presence means foreign (third-party) code could violate the loader lock -> CLR assembly initialization lock (I'm assuming the CLR loader has an assembly initialization lock similar to the native loader) hierarchy without our knowledge.
-The other solution is what Microsoft engineers currently advise, which is to write a rule saying that nobody should do COM (e.g. `CoInitializeEx`) from `DllMain`, which works great until people, such as Microsoft employees, do COM from `DllMain` (or one of many other places the loader unexpectedly holds loader lock) and Microsoft must reactively involve the CLR loader so "unmanaged and managed initialization is done in two separate and distinct stages" (introducing non-standard `.cctor` PE section) over the native loader to workaround "loader lock issues".
+As noted in our concurrency experiments, it's a naturally tricky situation that even the GNU loader will deadlock under.** We're no longer talking about ABBA deadlock.), then spawn that thread with the `THREAD_CREATE_FLAGS_SKIP_LOADER_INIT` flag (or remove thread blockers) and add library loading work items to the established global work queue (new with Windows 10).
+The parallel loader threads (threads with the `LoaderWorker` flag in `TEB.SameTebFlags`) would handle mapping and snapping.
+At which point, the load owner thread (the thread our `DllMain` is running on) would be able to finish the remaining loader work.
+The thread (internally calling `NtCreateThreadEx`, "thread A") spawning a new thread would ideally check if it's under loader lock, and if so, wait on the new thread ("thread B") until the entire load (`LdrpLoadCompleteEvent`) is complete on thread A (this works due to the loader being reentrant).
+The load owner thread (`LoadOwner` flag in `TEB.SameTebFlags`) would then operate as normal, completing the remaining loader work (e.g. module initialization) on thread B's behalf.
+If what libraries the thread B needs is known beforehand (it should be possible to know this in dynamic linking situations), then opt to load them directly on the load owner thread before spawning thread B or allowing thread B to run.
+In this case, an optimization could be made to do the thread creation system call (this call is asynchronous and it will take some time before the kernel actually spawns the thread into our process) before doing loader work.
+Having a dedicated load owner thread at all times (similar to the current `LoaderWorker` threads), provided suitable optimizations are in place, may also be a solution. **`DllMain` can now safely run *any* COM code.** Applying this solution to the CLR may mean removing the CLR loader because its continued presence means foreign (third-party) code could violate the loader lock ➜ CLR assembly initialization lock (I'm assuming the CLR loader has an assembly initialization lock similar to the native loader) hierarchy without our knowledge.
+The other solution is what Microsoft engineers currently advise, which is to write a rule saying that nobody should do COM (e.g. `CoInitializeEx`) from `DllMain`, which works great until people, such as Microsoft employees, do COM from `DllMain` (or one of many other places the loader unexpectedly holds loader lock) and Microsoft must involve a loader on top of a loader (the CLR loader) so "unmanaged and managed initialization is done in two separate and distinct stages" over the native loader to workaround "loader lock issues".

 Given how monolithic Windows tends to be, the second solution for ABBA deadlock would be challenging; however, concurrency is hardly ever easy, and Microsoft engineers have taken on more complex problems.
 It's possible to make it work. **The monolithic architecture of Windows is often what unexpectedly causes problems between these separate lock hierarchies to arise in the first place (e.g. due to a Windows API function internally doing COM without the programmer's explicit knowledge).**

 Note that the solutions I provide above are mostly thought experiments.
 Due to [Windows' architectural issues](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#concurrency-experiments-conclusion), I can only offer bandage patches.

-### A Bonus Case Study on ABBA Deadlock Between the Loader Lock and GDI+ Lock
+## Case Study on ABBA Deadlock Between the Loader Lock and GDI+ Lock

 This case study is not regarding code that Microsoft engineers wrote but of a third-party shell extension that this Old New Thing article reports on.
 [Here we have the ABBA deadlock between loader lock and GDI+ lock](https://devblogs.microsoft.com/oldnewthing/20160805-00/?p=94035).
-The ABBA deadlock occurs more inadvertently than in the COM case study because of the `GdiPlus`!GdiplusShutdown` thread waiting for a worker thread that holds the loader lock.
-Microsoft documentation and Raymond Chen say the root cause of this problem is running `GdiPlus!GdiplusStartup` from `DllMain`.
+The ABBA deadlock occurs more inadvertently than in the COM case study because of the `GdiPlus`!GdiplusShutdown` thread waiting for a worker thread that holds the loader lock (so, there's a layer of inderection).
+Microsoft documentation and this Old New Thing article says the root cause of this problem is running `GdiPlus!GdiplusStartup` from `DllMain`.
 However, my opinion on the root cause of this problem leans more on the architectural side of things, and it's that each library's `DllMain` receives `DLL_THREAD_ATTACH` and `DLL_THREAD_DETACH` notifications in the first place.
 As noted elsewhere in this document, these notifications are effectively useless, and well-written libraries often disable them to improve performance.
 I'm also unaware of any other operating system requiring such notifications.

+In this scenario, if Windows could refrain from the practice of ["DLLs creating worker threads behind your back"](https://devblogs.microsoft.com/oldnewthing/20100122-00/?p=15193), then that would also nullify the issue.

 ## `LdrpDrainWorkQueue` and `LdrpProcessWork`